Building a Writing Practice

 WEEK 1: Finding a Calm Focus & Bringing Pleasure into Your Writing Process

-Kickoff meeting!
-Intros and goal-setting for the 8-week period, followed by a cowriting session.
+Our kick-off meeting!
+Intros and time at the start to share goals for the coming week, followed by a cowriting session.

 WEEK 2: Managing Perfectionism, Your Inner Critic, & Your Urge to Procrastinate